Tobias-Kohn/TigerPython-Parser/README.md

 crashes because of an `export` vs. `module.export` error).

+### Tests

+We include a number of test cases for programs with and without errors in them.
+Programs in the folder `/test/programs/correct` are correct Python programs that should run without any error.
+Those in the folder `/test/programs/erroneous` are Python programs that have an error.
+These are stored as txt-files to avoid some overzealous IDEs from reporting the (deliberate) errors in them.
+The first two lines are comments indicating the line (with the third actual line in the file starting as `1`) and the expected error code.

+If a test with an incorrect program fails, you will find some additional information in the console, but usually higher up than all the `[info]`s on successful or failed tests.
+That additional information tells you what error TigerPython think there actually is, where it seems the error, but also which location in the parser is responsible for reporting that error.

 ## Contribution

 The parser was initially written by [Tobias Kohn](https://tobiaskohn.ch/).
 Further contributions by: